viant/endly/testing/runner/http/README.md

 ## Stress testing

-HTTP runner provide stress testing capabilities to test race condition and concurrency support.
+HTTP runner provides stress testing capabilities to generate a HTTP endpoint load and to validate desired responses.
-Note that this service stress testing should not be consider as replacement for a load testing with tools like [wrk](https://github.com/wg/wrk) or [jmeter](https://jmeter.apache.org/)
+Note that this service  should not be consider as replacement for a load testing tools like [wrk](https://github.com/wg/wrk) or [jmeter](https://jmeter.apache.org/)

 @load.yaml